motchie8/dotfiles/README.md

 ## Install

-Install on local machine on MacOS, Ubuntu or Amazon Linux 2.
+Install on local machine on MacOS or Ubuntu.

 ```sh
 $ ./bin/install.sh --tmux-prefix-key b